 - Recipes, lists of foods, dietary supplements, and vitamins

 Good nutrition in cancer patients has been linked to better chances of recovery and lower incidences of remission.
-The field of oncology nutrition typically focuses on personalized nutrition plans to help patients deal with the unique challenges of their illness and treatment plan.

-- Preventing or combating malnourishment
+- Prevent or combat malnourishment

 - Reduce complications and related illnesses